easynlp/easynlp/README.md

 `easynlp` only supports inference, and does not support training or fine-tuning a model.
 However, it can use any task-appropriate model provided by the `transformers` library, see the list of all models [here](https://huggingface.co/models).

 **Note**: the first time each `easynlp` function is called it will need to download the appropriate pre-trained model.
-These average around ~300MB each.
+These can be anywhere from ~250MB to ~2GB, depending on the model used.

 ## Installation